kflagg/kflagg.github.io/_pages/portfolio.md

 pricing behavior) and illustrate what a data analysis looks like when it avoids scope creep and unnecessary complexity.
-The post follows the process of making some initial observations, developing hypotheses, obtaining relevant data, and drawing insights from straightforward visuals and summary tables.
+The post follows the process of making some initial observations, developing hypotheses, obtaining relevant data, and drawing insights from straightforward visuals and summary statistics.
 Although the analysis proved inconclusive regarding the initial hypotheses, and I thought of many new questions for further analysis along the way, I made a point of sticking to the original purpose and scope.